JonahChoon/asd/_posts/2020-04-30-Debian-9-DHCP-Server.md

 Configure the DHCP Server to listen on a particular interface for DHCP Discover messages. <br>
 `vi /etc/default/isc-dhcp-server`

-I configured it to listen on Ethernet0 <br>
+I configured it to listen on Ethernet zero <br>
 `v4="eth0"`

 ##### **Configure DHCP Service**